Our Approach to Materials and Making

 FSC timber, biodegradable post

 Our jewellery boxes are FSC-certified Australian timber, handmade by Give Packaging.
 The outer carton is recycled card.
 We include a complimentary cleaning brush with bamboo handle.
-Outgoing post uses biodegradable sleeves and Australia Post Express with carbon offset.
+Outgoing post packaged in biodegradable sleeves via Australia Post Express.

 Marange Community Museum